smart-edge-open/ido-specs/doc/ran/openness_ran.md

 phc2sys[3656461.971]: sys offset       -25 s2 freq  -22913 delay   1549
 ```

-## Node clock
+## Secondary clock
-The node clock configuration will be the same as the control plane clock except for `phc2sys` options and priority1 property for `ptp4l`.
-For node clock priority1 property in `/etc/ptp4l.conf` should stay with default value (128).
+The secondary clock configuration will be the same as the primary clock except for `phc2sys` options and priority1 property for `ptp4l`.
+For secondary clock priority1 property in `/etc/ptp4l.conf` should stay with default value (128).
 Run `ptp4l` service.
 To keep the system time synchronized to PHC time, change `phc2sys` options in `/etc/sysconfig/phc2sys` using the following command:

 ```shell
 OPTIONS=”phc2sys -s <if_name> -w"